Virú

 Virú is a town in Northern Peru, capital of the province Virú in the region La Libertad.
-This town is located 48 km south Trujillo city and is primarily an agricultural center in the Viru Valley.
+This town is located 48 km south of Trujillo city and is primarily an agricultural center in the Viru Valley.

-In the 1960s around 850 families lived in the town.
+In the 1960s, around 850 families lived in the town.
 Around 60% of the population worked in agriculture while the remaining 40% worked in shops and services.
 The town had a movie theater, a hospital and a secondary school.